nunchistudio/blacksmith/documentation/introduction/what/how.md

 Destinations can be databases, data warehouses, or third-party services for analytics or marketing.

+A system can be treated both as a source *and* destination, allowing bidirectional data flows.

 ![Step 01](/images/blacksmith/how.001.png)

 Triggers and actions inherit properties of their parent source or destination — such